MarsUniversity/ece387-robotics/docs/handouts/labs/lab1/lab1.md

 ## Task 2: Command Line

-**For this, do not use the GUI, you will need to use the command line when we work on the roomba**
+**For this, do not use the GUI, you will need to use the command line when we work on the Roomba**

 1. Open a terminal window and in your home directory, create a folder called `lab_1` (note the underscore between lab and 1)